onureozcan/zscript/README.md

 Note that portability is not a concern for this project.
 At least for now.

 When build is done, two binaries called zero and zrun will appear. zero is the one that contains both compiler and interpreter parts. zrun is only the interpreter part.
 (Will cover why there is such a distinction later)

+**testing**

+Tests are intended to be more like "real world" problems rather than unit testing of each feature.
+There is no easy way to test features in an isolated way for me.
+For example, I can not test correctness of math operations without relying on correctness of assert function.
+For this reason, I write Zeroscript equivalents of well known algorithms, data structures and design patterns such as binary trees, recursive fibonacci etc and expect them to give correct results.

+To run tests, build tester and run it in the project's root folder.

 **run scripts**: